Skip to main content

 c.obando@ufl.edu

-I am an industrial designer, farmer, and master gardener passionate about agroecology.
+I am an industrial designer, farmer, and entrepreneur passionate about agroecology.
 I work at the Tropical Research and Education Center (TREC) and actively share my experiences through various platforms, including workshops, social media, and blog posts.
 My primary goal is to promote sustainable and ethical farming practices and to inspire and educate others about the principles of agroecology.

 Join the conversation on social: #ThatsAgroecology